grow/grow/README.md

 Grow differentiates itself by being:

 - entirely file-based and backed by Git (so it works with your favorite tools),
+- the best and easiest way to develop content-heavy localized websites,
 - designed for true structured content management,
 - designed with web performance and security in mind,
-- designed for developers, designers, content writers, and translators to work together,
+- designed for developers, designers, content writers, and translators to work together.
-- fully international with built-in localization support.

-Using Grow, you can:

-- develop everywhere (cloud or local, in a browser or on your machine),
-- deploy anywhere (Google Cloud Storage, S3, Dropbox, GitHub pages, App Engine, your custom server, etc.),
-- launch web sites on demand or at a specific time,
-- manage multiple sites (instead of just one),
-- collaborate with people, teams, and organizations (via roles, review processes, and project organization).

 Visit the Grow SDK's website at http://growsdk.org where you can learn all about using the Grow SDK to build and launch your own web sites.

-## In development
+## Experimental!

-The Grow SDK is still under development and is *not quite ready for use*.
-If you're interested in learning more about the project, please visit the SDK's public website at http://growsdk.org where you can subscribe to our newsletter and be notified when the .
-You can also watch this repository for updates.
+The Grow SDK is still under development and is *considered experimental*.
+We may make backwards-incompatible changes to the API and design until v0.1.0.
+Please consult the documentation at growsdk.org, give it a try, and provide feedback.

 ## Quick start usage

 Full documentation is available at http://growsdk.org, but this four-step process covers the basic workflow.
+See a full list of commands using: `grow help`.

 (1) Install Grow.

-(Coming soon: a downloadable Mac application for those without `pip`.)
+    # For Mac OS X, paste this command into Terminal.
+You will be prompted to continue.

+    python -c "$(curl -fsSL https://raw.github.com/grow/pygrow/master/install.py)" && source ~/.bash_profile

+    # For Linux/Unix, use pip.

+    # Installs Grow for a single user (recommended, see below for alternative).
+    pip install --user grow

-    # Install Grow in Python's site-packages directory.
+    # Or, installs Grow in Python's site-packages directory.
     sudo pip install grow

-    # Or install Grow for a single user (recommended).
-    pip install --user grow

     # Add --user pip installations to your PATH.
 (Put this in ~/.bashrc).
     export PATH=$HOME/.local/bin:$PATH

 (2) Initialize a new pod using the "cards" theme.

-    grow init cards ~/example.com/
+    grow init codelab ~/example.com/

 (3) Run a small web server for live editing and previewing.